 - Use these 8 steps to remember the origins and insertions

 - Simplify your muscle memory revision with our Muscle Memory sprint

-- Here’s what Lydia had to say about the Muscle Memory Sprint👇 👇 👇
+- Here’s what Lydia had to say about the Muscle Memory Flashcards👇 👇 👇

 I can’t recommend Parallel Coaching enough their learning material is fantastic and definitely was a huge factor in me passing my A&P level 3Lydia Farrant